Skip to Content

 For little kids and big kids alike, Puzzling World is known as Wanaka’s own little world of weirdness.
 With a mix of bizarre buildings, illusion rooms, and the very hard-to-get-out-of Great Maze (trust me on this), Puzzling World is the perfect place to spend a rainy day in Wanaka.
 And I will admit, this is one of my favorite cheap things to do in Wanaka.

-Puzzling World is open every day from 9 am to 4:30 pm (open until 5:30 from December 26 – January 31 & closed on Christmas Day.)
-Expect to pay $25 NZD for the Adult Combo Deal (Great Maze & all Illusion Rooms) and $18 for the same for children over aged 5.
+Puzzling World is open every day from 9 am to 4:30 pm (open until 5:30 from December 26 to January 31 & closed on Christmas Day).
+You can expect to pay around $27.50 NZD for the Adult Combo Deal (Great Maze & all Illusion Rooms) and $20 NZD for the same for children over age 5.
 Note that children under 5 are free.

 Rhyme and Reason Brewery

 Nothing beats New Zealand craft beer!
-Photo credit – Ryme and Reason
+Photo credit – Rhyme and Reason

-Opening its doors in June of 2017, Rhyme and Reason is the brainchild of beer-lovers Jess Wolfgang and Simon Ross.
+Opening its doors in June of 2017, Rhyme and Reason is the brainchild of beer lovers Jess Wolfgang and Simon Ross.
 They offer ten taps of their own beers, and sometimes a guest beer may appear behind the bar.
-If you’re not a beer fan they also have a wine list as well as some snacks on offer.
+If you’re not a beer fan, they also have a wonderful wine list as well as some tasty snacks on offer.

-Happy Hour is from 4-6 pm daily with $1 off all beers.
-Rhyme and Reason sometimes host local food trucks and perhaps best of all, it’s dog-friendly!
-Their beer garden is pretty awesome too and you can even book a brewery tour in advance if you want!
+Happy hour is from 4 to 6 pm daily with $1 NZD off all beers.
+Rhyme and Reason sometimes hosts local food trucks and perhaps best of all, it’s dog-friendly!
+Their beer garden is pretty awesome too, and you can even book a brewery tour in advance if you want.
+These tours cost $25 NZD per person and also include plenty of beer samplings!

 Rhyme and Reason Brewery is conveniently located at 17 Gordon Road in Wanaka.
 Of course, there are a few other breweries in Wanaka to check out too, and having a pint makes for a cheap activity (as long as you limit yourself to just one or two!)